Cook County Criminal Law Information Center

 Cook County criminal defense lawyer, James Dimeas, understands how important it is to make sure that his clients understand exactly what is happening and what will be happening with their case in the future.
 Mr. Dimeas takes great pride in staying in contact with his clients and answering all of their questions.
 He understands that the difference between winning and losing a case often comes down to the assistance provided by an informed client.
 He is always accessible by phone, text message, or email.

 James Dimeas is a nationally-recognized, award-winning, criminal defense attorney.
 Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018" by the American Society of Legal Advocates.
 Mr. Dimeas has been recognized as a "Top 10 Criminal Defense Lawyer" by the National Trial Lawyers and enjoys a "Superb" rating with AVVO, the nation's leading rating agency for lawyers.
 Cook County criminal defense lawyer, James Dimeas, has been recognized as a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney Client Satisfaction."
+The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 James Dimeas is a published author having co-written a book that instructs lawyers on how to properly and effectively represent people who are charged with the crime of Identity Theft.

 The difference between winning and losing a criminal case in Cook County usually comes down to whether you hire the right lawyer to represent you.
 Cook County criminal defense lawyer, James Dimeas, has the proven track record to give you the best chance of winning your criminal case in Cook County.
 James Dimeas is available for a free and confidential consultation.